 -

-What information relating to a target company will be publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?
+What information relating to a target company is publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?

 There is no equivalent of the U.S. Securities and Exchange Commission’s Rule 10b-5 disclosure in Taiwan.
-If the target company is a private company, then there is very little publicly available information besides the key company registration information available on the governmental website, which includes only the name, the incorporation date, the last amendment date of the registration information, the list of directors and supervisors, the number of shares held by each shareholder that appointed the directors (as the case may be), and the registered office or factory, if any.
+If the target company is a private company, there is very little publicly available information besides the key company registration information available on the governmental website.
+Such information includes the name, the incorporation date, the last amendment date of the registration information, the list of directors and supervisors, the number of shares held by each shareholder that appointed the directors (as the case may be), and the registered office or factory, if any.
 Also, the articles of incorporation of Taiwanese companies can be obtained by anyone via an application to the competent authorities.
 There is no obligation by the target company to disclose diligence-related information.
 The scope of the disclosure will depend on the agreement between the parties.

 If the target company is a public company, publicly available information is available, which includes the annual reports; semi-annual, quarterly, and monthly financial information; prospectus; public disclosures for each capital increase and bond issuance; and any other information that a public company is required to disclose under the relevant securities laws.